Film and Video Producer FAQs

 What Does the Work Entail?

-The responsibilities of producers are sometimes identical, sometimes partially the same, and sometimes completely different.
 It's practically impossible to provide just one list of duties for film and video production as a whole.
 Therefore, it is more accurate to split the typical job descriptions into different categories:

 Let's break the job description down into the following sub-sections:

 - Obtaining the rights to a finished script or hiring a scriptwriter

 - Determining the required number of cast and crew positions to be filled